-C. Classes / Academic Sessions Attendance
+C. Classes / Academic Terms Attendance

 I understand the attendance policy as outlined in the TUN PA student handbook.
-I am expected to attend all classroom sessions, clinical experiences, examinations, labs, group sessions, service events and any other academic session required by the TUN PA program regardless of location.
+I am expected to attend all classroom terms, clinical experiences, examinations, labs, group terms, service events and any other academic term required by the TUN PA program regardless of location.
 The policy for reporting planned and unexpected absences has been explained.